Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Introduction

 Analogous to Lyman-$\alpha$ studies in the spectra of quasars, the $21$-cm \ion{H}{i} absorption line is a useful tool for tracing neutral gas in the distant Universe.
-While methodologically similar (i.e. using a background source to probe sightlines through gas), absorption in the radio is weighted towards the coldest ($T_s \sim 100$ K) \ion{H}{i} and assumptions in the spin temperature are required to obtain a total column density.
-Unlike \ion{H}{i} emission studies, absorption line spectroscopy is not limited by redshift, but rather the intensity of the background source.
-However, blind surveys of $21$-cm absorption have thus far been limited by poor spectral bandpass and terrestrial radio-frequency interference \citep{Brown1983, Darling2004}.
-It is only with the recent construction of SKA pathfinder telescopes Australian Square Kilometre Array Pathfinder (ASKAP) \citep{Johnston2007, DeBoer2009} and Meer Karoo Array Telescope (MeerKAT) \citep{JonasMeerKat2016}, with wide-band correlators and locations in radio-quiet sites, that these limitations are overcome.
+While methodologically similar (i.e. using a background source to probe sightlines through gas), $21$-cm absorption preferentially traces the coldest ($T_s \sim 100$ K) \ion{H}{i} and assumptions in the spin temperature are required to obtain a total column density.
+Unlike \ion{H}{i} emission studies, absorption line spectroscopy is not limited by redshift, but rather by the intensity of the background source.
+However, untargeted surveys of $21$-cm absorption have thus far been limited by poor spectral bandpass and terrestrial radio-frequency interference \citep{Brown1983, Darling2004}.
+It is only with the recent construction of SKA (Square Kilometre Array) pathfinder telescopes Australian Square Kilometre Array Pathfinder (ASKAP) \citep{Johnston2007, DeBoer2009} and Meer Karoo Array Telescope (MeerKAT) \citep{JonasMeerKat2016}, with wide-band correlators and locations in radio-quiet sites, that these limitations are overcome.

-The First Large Absorption Survey in \ion{H}{i} (FLASH, Allison et al., in preparation) is a blind, all-sky survey using the ASKAP radio telescope to search for neutral gas systems.
+The First Large Absorption Survey in \ion{H}{i} \citep[FLASH,][]{allison2021} is an all-sky survey using the ASKAP radio telescope to search for neutral gas systems.
 ASKAP comprises $36$ $12$-m antennas equipped with novel phase array feed technology and possesses a $30\ \text{deg}^2$ field-of-view \citep{Hotan2021}.
 The FLASH project will search for \ion{H}{i} absorption in the largely unexplored redshift range $0.4 < z < 1.0$ and commissioning and early science results have already yielded several new detections \citep{Sadler2020, Allison2020}.
-Such blind surveys for neutral hydrogen are unaffected by dust obscuration \citep{PontzenPettini2009, Krogager2019} and biases potentially induced by spectroscopic pre-selection of targets using the \ion{Mg}{ii} absorption line \citep{Neeleman2016}.
+Such untargeted surveys for neutral hydrogen are unaffected by dust obscuration \citep{PontzenPettini2009, Krogager2019} and remain unbiased by spectroscopic pre-selection of targets using the \ion{Mg}{ii} absorption line \citep{Neeleman2016}.